fractal-solutions/qflow/README.md

 `qflow` is a lightweight and flexible JavaScript library designed for creating and managing complex workflows and autonomous agents.
 It provides a minimalist yet expressive API to define sequences of operations, manage data flow, and orchestrate execution, supporting both synchronous and asynchronous patterns.

-With zero external dependencies for its core functionality, `qflow` is built for performance and seamless integration into any JavaScript environment, from Node.js backends to browser-based applications.

 ## Features

 *   **Modular & Extensible:** Easily define custom nodes and compose them into complex, reusable flows.